larrylawl/larrylawl.github.io/_posts/2022-12-27-engineering-tricks.md

 ## Nvidia Containers
 - **Maping between Nvidia container version and CUDA Toolkit and Pytorch version**: Link [here](https://docs.nvidia.com/deeplearning/frameworks/pdf/PyTorch-Release-Notes.pdf)
 - **How to find appropriate container to download?** Use `nvidia-smi` to find driver version.
 Then find latest nvidia container that still supports the driver version.
+- **How to know if container is supported by driver?** Can check forward compatibility [here](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#forward-compatibility-title).